dimembermatt/DeviceSerialCapture/README.md

 ---

 ### Packet Graphs

+Packets can be visualized in graphs from the `packet_format:graph_definitions` dictionary.
+The key component of a graph definition is the declaration of a valid `packet_id` for the Y-axis.

+#### Labeling

 Packet graphs offer a real time display of the packets entering the system.
 These are defined in key-value pair `"graph_definitions"`, and are optional.